lcerezo/lcerezo.github.io/_pages/projects.md

 Here's a 20$ credit, (I'll also get 20$ if you use them) to start out.

-Check it out and redeem your code here: https://g.co/fi/r/HNX017
+Check it out and redeem your code here: [20$ coupon/referral code for project fi](https://g.co/fi/r/HNX017)

 #### Digital Ocean